daggersec/GO-Port-Listener/README.md

 # GO-Port-Listener
 Port listener in Go.
-Allows listening on multiple TCP ports simultaneously
+Allows listening on multiple TCP ports simultaneously.
+Typical use: segmentation testing, etc.

 Use: